Thick, scaly growths appear on the skin and do not heal.

 Doctors treat squamous cell carcinoma and Bowen disease by scraping and burning the tumor with an electric needle (curettage and electrodesiccation), by cutting the tumor out, by destroying the cancer using extreme cold (cryosurgery), or by applying chemotherapy drugs to the skin.
 Doctors may also use photodynamic therapy (see Using Lasers to Treat Skin Problems), in which chemicals and a laser are applied to the skin, or, occasionally, radiation therapy to treat squamous cell carcinoma.

-Squamous cell carcinoma that has spread to only one or a few other parts of the body is treated with radiation therapy or chemotherapy, but treatment may not be used, and chemotherapy is usually not effective.
+Squamous cell carcinoma that has spread to only one or a few other parts of the body is treated with radiation therapy.
+If the cancer is widespread, radiation therapy may not be used, and chemotherapy is usually not effective.